 - Close retail businesses, grocery stores, gas stations, ATMs, banks, and other services;

-- Cause food spoilage and water contamination; and
+- Cause food spoilage; and

 - Prevent use of medical devices.

 It's important to be prepared for a power outage and to know where to find information.
 Below are resources and important information to help you and your family prepare for before a power outage, during an outage, and after an outage.

 Public Safety Power Shut Off

 What is PG&E's Public Safety Power Shutoff Program?

 If extreme fire danger conditions threaten a portion of the electric system serving Santa Rosa, PG&E may proactively turn off electricity in the interest of public safety.
 This is called a Public Safety Power Shutoff.

 - PG&E will only proactively turn off the power to help reduce the likelihood of an ignition when extreme fire danger conditions are forecasted.

 - Customers in high fire-threat areas are more likely to be affected, but any of PG&E’s electric customers, including residents who live in the City of Santa Rosa, could have their power shut off if their community relies upon a line that passes through a high fire-threat area.